 REDCOM has very strong RIT connections.
-Founder, CEO and chairman, Klaus Gueldenpfennig '74, '77, Vice President of Finance, Brigette Gueldenpfennig '81; and Executive Vice President, Dinah Gueldenpfennig Weisberg '97, '03, all received their MBAs from the Saunders College.
-In addition, Klaus and Dinah have degrees from other RIT colleges, Klaus is a member of the RIT Board of Trustees, and Brigette is a member of the Saunders College Dean's Advisory Council.
+Founder, CEO and chairman, Klaus Gueldenpfennig '74, '77, Vice President of Finance, Brigitte Gueldenpfennig '81; and Executive Vice President, Dinah Gueldenpfennig Weisberg '97, '03, all received their MBAs from the Saunders College.
+In addition, Klaus and Dinah have degrees from other RIT colleges, Klaus is a member of the RIT Board of Trustees, and Brigitte is a member of the Saunders College Dean's Advisory Council.
 The company employs many RIT co-ops and alumni in both technical and business fields.

 REDCOM is a manufacturer of digital and IP-enabled telecommunications systems for carriers, utilities, emergency response and defense applications, and has been a long-standing supporter of RIT.
 The $250,000 gift from the company will fund the telecommunications-video communications room allowing RIT to tap connections to state-of-the-art web services and networks so that the Saunders College will be able to deliver conversations across the continents with every participant feeling as if they are in the same room.
 The room will consist of multiple plasma displays forming a video wall.
 Software will allow either the entire wall to be used as a single screen or to view multiple separate screens connected to several locations.
 Cameras in the room will focus on participants at each seat and transmit their voice and picture to other locations.